Are you wondering why your art is not selling?

 Importance Of Self-Promoting Your Artwork

-Do you hate the word marketing or promoting?
+Do you despise the word marketing or promoting?

 Many artists dread marketing and promoting their artwork.